neongreen/artyom.me/index.html.md

   * [list of topics to cover](/racket-topics).
 Grey because it can't be finished almost by definition.

 </div>

+I'm not learning Racket anymore, but I might start again in the future.

 # Stuff I did